keshik6/deep-image-retrieval/README.md

 Mean average precision and AP@k for trained models are given below.
 We also included the performance of MAC (Maximum Activation of Convolutions) method and Net-VLAD for comparison.

 ![alt_text](https://github.com/keshik6/deep-image-retrieval/blob/master/readme_pics/performance.JPG)

+As you can see our models perform reasonably given the amount of computational power we had.
+Generally the best performing models go for very large sizes of images in the network and also design triplets using more sophisticated mechanisms such as unsupervised/ weakly supervised triplet selection.